-How to choose the right reality capture vendor to avoid common pitfalls with reality capture solutions.
+How to choose the right reality capture vendor to avoid common pitfalls with reality capture solutions

-The oil and gas sector is rapidly digitizing its assets to create 3D reality capture digital twins that support multiple activities throughout an asset's life cycle.
+The oil and gas sector is rapidly digitising its assets to create 3D reality capture digital twins that support multiple activities throughout an asset's life cycle.
 While many industry giants self-perform laser scanning activities to create a digital model, their in-house capabilities are typically limited to surveying and smaller engineering tasks.
-Therefore, most operators elect to outsource their large-scale platform or asset capture (Read: How ExxonMobil effectively decomm their platforms with reality capture).
+Therefore, most operators elect to outsource their large-scale platform or asset capture (Read: How ExxonMobil effectively decommissions their platforms with reality capture).
 However, selecting a suitable vendor for reality capture solutions to generate a digital copy is crucial for a high-quality digital twin.

 Most operators make the mistake of choosing surveyors or drone operators as their vendor of choice for the capture, because they are commonly used for visual inspections, and it is assumed that they can capture assets due to the similarity in equipment they have with reality capture specialists.
 However, this assumption may not be valid since, despite having the necessary equipment and background, surveyors are not reality capture specialists like Airscope to create an engineering digital twin that would transform the way operators work.